Andrea has been an online writer for over five years. She's a dating consultant who gives advice on relationships and couples' issues.

-Virgo and Scorpio are a unique match that can thrive and dominate together, which can make them seem intimidating.
-There is something supernatural about this pairing—Virgo is often seen as an angel working hard and restlessly into the night, while Scorpio is often seen as the dark side of the coin, akin to a vampire, werewolf, or demon.
+Virgo and Scorpio are an eccentric match that can thrive and dominate together, which can make them seem intimidating.
+There is something supernatural about this pairing — Virgo is often seen as an angel working hard and relentlessly into the night, while Scorpio is often seen as the dark side of things, akin to a vampire, werewolf, or demon.

 Virgo and Scorpio are brought together by their shared work ethic and passion for success.
-Virgo, as an earth sign, is one of the hardest working signs in the zodiac, but this also causes them to be one of the biggest loners.
-Virgos can go through long stretches of time without a partner—but that isn't the case for a Scorpio.
-The Scorpio, as a fixed water sign, is always thinking about how they'll find someone to bring into their life.
-Scorpio wants to be king or queen of their realm, and they don't want to rule the world without a partner.
+Virgo, as an earth sign, is one of the hardest-working signs in the zodiac, but this also causes them to be one of the biggest loners.
+Virgos can go through long stretches of time without a partner — but that isn’t the case for Scorpio.
+The Scorpio, as a fixed water sign, is always thinking about how they’ll find their beloved one.
+Scorpio wants to be king or queen of their realm, and they don’t want to rule without a partner.

 Born in the latter part of the year, both Virgo and Scorpio are passionate people.
-Virgo is considered a late summer sign while Scorpio is born in the middle of fall.
-They've both learned from previous signs, observing how they came into the world but failed to follow the correct path.
+Virgo is considered a late summer sign, while Scorpio is born in the middle of fall.
+They’ve both learned from previous signs, observing how they came into the world and made their mistakes.

-Virgo sees many of its preceding signs as pollutants who take advantage of the planet by not working hard enough.
+Virgo sees many of the preceding signs as pollutants who take advantage of the planet by not working hard.
 Scorpio, on the other hand, sees a lot of people as dull, magic-less, and tiring.
-Scorpio is looking for something a little more supernatural—they don't want a perfect person, but they do want someone who is extremely loyal.
+Scorpio is looking for something a little more supernatural — they don’t want a perfect person, but they do want someone who is extremely loyal.

 Virgo, on the other hand, is more restless.
-They tend to rely on logic and problem solving skills rather than on social or emotional approaches to life.
-This may be a turn off for Scorpio, but it might also attract them.
+They tend to rely on logic and problem-solving skills rather than on social or emotional intelligence.
+This may be a turnoff for Scorpio, but it might also attract them.
 Scorpio likes people who are intrinsically different from them, but they also like people who are a force to be reckoned with.
-They also like to be successful—and success tends to follow Virgo in droves.
+They also like to be successful — and success tends to follow Virgo in droves.

 Virgo will like the extra love Scorpio showers them with.
 Virgo occasionally takes on traits from its neighbor Leo, so they may have a slight ego.
-Virgo often denies its ego for the sake of getting stuff done and to distance itself from Leo, but Scorpio can see right through this.
+Virgo often denies their ego for the sake of getting stuff done and to distance themselves from Leo, but Scorpio can see right through this.